 You can still use the Fury 2 in groups but you’ll more than likely be loading a new bowl halfway through the session.

-The draw resistance on the fury two about average.
+The draw resistance on the fury two is about average.
 This means that it requires a harder pull to get clouds.
 Both the Xmax Starry and the Boundless CF will have a bit more draw resistance.

 Fury 2 Vaporizer Battery Info